laupierre/RNA-Seq_mouse_pipeline/README.md

-### This is the working place for developing a RNA-Seq pipeline based on singularity
+### This is the working place for the RNA-Seq pipeline based on singularity

 ### 1- Mouse RNA-Seq: PE Illumina sequencing, in reverse strand orientation